el2718/FastQSL2/README.md

         * will be rewrote as **lon_reg, lat_reg, r_reg** in returned **qsl**
       * **lon_delta, lat_delta, r_delta**: output grid spacing of $\varphi, \vartheta, r$
       * **arc_delta**: output grid spacing (in radian) of the arc on the great circle
-          * works when csflag is invoked, the first curved axis is the arc on the great circle from point0 to point1, and the second axis is point0 -> point2, see appendix A3 of Chen (2026).
+          * works when **csFlag** is invoked, the first curved axis is the arc on the great circle from point0 to point1, and the second axis is point0 -> point2, see appendix A3 of Chen (2026).
     * The classical spherical coordinates are $\{r, \theta, \varphi\}$, **which are not the spherical coordinates for FastQSL!**  The maximum range of $\theta$ is $[0, \pi]$.
 If you take a magnetic field on a grid with the classical spherical coordinates, two relations should be applied:
       * $\vartheta=\pi/2-\theta$
       * $B_\vartheta=-B_\theta$